spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 *Zones*

 1\.
-Head
+Head and tubercle
 2\.
-Area of the angle of the rib, including the articular and non-articular costal facets in ribs 1 through 10
+Rib angle including the articular and non-articular costal facets in ribs 1 through 10
 3\.
 Corpus
 4\.
 Sternal end